-USDOL is not permitted to impose record retention requirements upon NDOL other than those stated in the Uniform Guidance, except under the circumstances described in items 1 through 6 below.
-Likewise, NDOL and local boards are not permitted to impose record-retention requirements upon their respective subrecipients other than those stated in the Uniform Guidance, subject to the requirements of the Nebraska Records Management Act and applicable county and city laws, except under the circumstances described in items 1 through 6 below.
+USDOL is not permitted to impose record retention requirements upon NDOL other than those stated in the Uniform Guidance, except under the circumstances described in paragraphs 1 through 6 below.
+Likewise, NDOL and local boards are not permitted to impose record-retention requirements upon subrecipients other than those stated in the Uniform Guidance, subject to the requirements of the Nebraska Records Management Act and other applicable State, regional, and local laws, except under the circumstances described in paragraphs 1 through 6 below.